 Documents to be Produced and Date of Expected Result

-to ARINC Specification 661 Part 1: Cockpit Display System Interfaces to User Systems: Avionics Interfaces, Basic Symbology, and Behavior.
-A mature document is expected in April 20.
+Supplement 9 to ARINC Specification 661 Part 1: Cockpit Display System Interfaces to User Systems: Avionics Interfaces, Basic Symbology, and Behavior.
+A mature document is expected in April 2023.

-to ARINC Specification 661 Part 2: Cockpit Display System Interfaces to User Systems: User Interface Markup Language (UIML) for Graphical User Interfaces.
-A mature document is expected in April 20.
+Supplement 1 to ARINC Specification 661 Part 2: Cockpit Display System Interfaces to User Systems: User Interface Markup Language (UIML) for Graphical User Interfaces.
+A mature document is expected in April 2023.

 Meetings and Expected Document Completion